 Cover bands have mimicked the Grateful Dead for years, but Dark Star Orchestra revives the music of the Dead, playing original set lists with vintage stage arrangements.

 Guitarist John Kadlecik came up with the idea of performing complete Grateful Dead shows after perusing the 1990 edition of “DeadBase,” a compilation of the Dead’s setlists.
 In 1997, he hooked up with keyboardist Scott Larned and put a band together to play a few shows at Martyrs’ in Chicago.
 The first week, 78 people showed up.
-That number doubled the next week, doubled again the following week and sold out by the fourth week.
+That number doubled and quadrupled within two weeks, and the venue sold out by the fourth week.
 Within months, the band began touring.

 “What we set out to do really exploded on us,” Larned said.

-Larned plays all five keyboardists the Dead had over its three decades, drummer Dino English pounds out rhythms like Mickey Hart, drummer Bob Koritz replicates the beat of Bill Kreutzmann, bassist Kevin Rosen captures the Phil Lesh zone, guitarist and vocalist Rob Eaton wails like Bob Weir, Lisa Mackley sings Donna Godchaux’s parts and Kadlecik fills Jerry Garcia’s shoes.
+Larned covers all five keyboardists the Dead had throughout its three decades, drummer Dino English pounds out rhythms like Mickey Hart, drummer Rob Koritz replicates the beat of Bill Kreutzmann, bassist Kevin Rosen captures the Phil Lesh zone, guitarist and vocalist Rob Eaton wails like Bob Weir, Lisa Mackley sings Donna Godchaux’s parts, and Kadlecik fills Jerry Garcia’s shoes.
 Each member strives to incorporate the constantly changing dynamics upon which the Dead built its reputation.